vinumaradana/cse15l-lab-reports/lab-report-2.md

 import java.net.URI;

 class Handler implements URLHandler {
-    // The one bit of state on the server: a number that will be manipulated by
+    // A string that will be manipulated by various requests.
-    // various requests.
     String output = "";

     public String handleRequest(URI url) {